B-Cameron0/BrentCameron-MADA-Project/README.md

 # Manuscript
 The manuscript, which compiles all of the project into an easy to read format, can be found in the "products" folder via the "manuscipt" sub-folder

+#References
+References can be found in the "manuscript" sub-folder via the "products" folder.